maflcko/b-c-gui-translations-review/reviews/ne.md

         <source>New</source>
         <translation>amp;नयाँ</translation>

 YES
-The translation contains erroneous content: the HTML entity code "amp;" appears mistakenly before "नयाँ".
-This is incorrect and should be removed.
+The translation contains an erroneous character 'amp;' at the beginning, likely due to a copy-paste or HTML encoding mistake.
+The correct translation for "New" in Nepali ('ne') should simply be:

+नयाँ

 Correct translation:
 नयाँ
 ```